Contribution: Methodological Validation of MD

 | Computer | CDC 3600 | Control Data Corporation mainframe |

-| Compute Time | 45 seconds / step | For 864 particles (floating point) |
+| Compute Time | 45 seconds / cycle | Per predictor-corrector cycle for 864 particles (floating point) |

-| Language | FORTRAN + Machine Language | Assembly used for inner loops |
+| Language | FORTRAN + Machine Language | Machine language used for the most time-consuming parts |

 Modern Context: Rahman’s system (864 Argon atoms, LJ-potential) is highly reproducible today and serves as a classic pedagogical exercise.
 It can be simulated in standard MD frameworks (LAMMPS, OpenMM) in fractions of a second on consumer hardware.